jeevanonrails/mdk-home-buyers/src/pages/index.md

       When we make you a firm cash offer, you can trust that it won’t change when we close in as little as three weeks.
 You’ll pay no commissions, and we’ll pay typical closing costs.

+      Simply put the property address you want to sell in the "message" area.

       <!--EndFragment-->
     section_id: three
     background_style: style1